zmoore-usgs/coastal-hazards/README.md

 In order to use `docker build` first navigate into the directory containing the `Dockerfile` of the service that you would like to rebuild.
 In this directory open a terminal and run `docker build -t <image name> .` where `<image name>` matches the name of the image for that service as defined in the `docker-compose.yml` file.
 Build arguments can be passed into the `docker build` command in the same manner as the `docker-compose up` command (described above).
 Example: `KEYSTORE_PASSWORD=newpass docker build -t cch-portal .`

-Any re-built services can then be brought up via the service-specific version of `docker-compose` described above.
+Any re-built services can then be brought up via the service-specific version of `docker-compose` described in point `1` under `Additional Important Notes` below.

 ### Building from local sources vs building from artifacts